ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data

-The number count density of our catalog as a function of F444W magnitude is shown in Figure~\ref{Fig:completeness}, which is consistent with the JWST Advanced Deep Extragalactic Survey (JADES) \citep{Eisenstein2023} at the bright end.
+The number count density of our catalog as a function of F444W magnitude is shown in Figure~\ref{Fig:completeness}, which is consistent with the JWST Advanced Deep Extragalactic Survey (JADES) \citep{Rieke2023,Eisenstein2023} at the bright end.
 This number count from JADES is calculated using the deepest region in GOODS-South, whose $5\sigma$ limiting magnitude in F444W reaches 29.8.
 Since the JWST mosaics from JADES are much deeper than PRIMER, the detection completeness of our work can be inferred from the number count density ratio between our catalog and the JADES catalog.
 According to this ratio, our catalog reaches $\sim 80\%$ ($50 \%$) completeness at ${\rm{ma}}{{\rm{g}}_{444}}\sim 27.2$ (28.2).
 We remind that this is a relative completeness estimate with respect to the deeper JADES catalog, not an absolute completeness curve.
 However, since the $50 \%$ completeness limit of our catalog is 1.6 magnitude brighter than the limiting magnitude of JADES, the bias caused by the incompleteness of JADES should be small.